meghsi139/hello-world/README.md

 I am Meghana.
 I am excited and new to github.

-Hope to learn everything I humanly can.
+Hope to learn everything humanly possibly.